chrisss404/python-dnsstamps/README.md

-For general information about DNS stamps please visit https://dnscrypt.info/stamps-specifications
+For general information about DNS stamps, see https://dnscrypt.info/stamps-specifications

 ## Installation